-Citation with stable link: Philip A. Harland, 'Phoenician wisdom: Damascius on Eudemos of Rhodes and Mochos of Sidon (fourth century BCE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6348.
+Citation with stable link: Philip A. Harland, 'Phoenician wisdom: Damascius on Eudemos of Rhodes and Mochos of Sidon (fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, http://philipharland.com/Blog/?p=6348.

 Authors: Eudemos of Rhodes (fourth century BCE) and Mochos of Sidon (legendary) as cited by Damascius, Difficulties and Solutions of First Principles 125.3 (link to Greek text and full work).